 Every songwriter gets creatively “blocked” at one time or another.
 Maybe it’s the inability to finish a song, or maybe it’s the failure to come up with a song idea in the first place.
-However it manifests itself, it’s a terrible thing to experience, especially the first time.
+However it manifests, it’s a terrible thing to experience, especially the first time.
 I know, because I used to believe that I suffered from writer’s block for well over a decade.
+Ten years, man.

 Though I am a big believer in confronting my issues, I try really hard—these days—not to identify myself with problems I’m having.
 In other words, I used to freely tell people “I have writer’s block” or “I’m a very slow songwriter,” often as a way to avoid a proposed co-writing relationship, or to explain my always-long-delayed album releases.
 The trouble with announcing that stuff to the world is that your brain starts to accept it as fact, and even if your block was only a minor blip, you start to live up—or down—to your subconscious’ expectations.
 You become “a songwriter with writer’s block.”

 These days I try really hard not to label myself, except to say that I am a songwriter who tries to write every day, and tries to finish the songs I start.

 Writer’s block comes from a variety of places, but probably chief among them is fear.
 Fear of failure from a career perspective can contribute to creative immobility.
 For example, that publisher/record company/manager who loved your last three songs—what if they think this new one is terrible?

 But it is fear of creative failure—often due to perfectionism—that can really gum up the works!